-Shri Mahalakshmi showers various kinds of bounty on her devotees—she bestows abundant blessings, brings forth benevolence and good fortune, and grants knowledge.
+Shri Lakshmi is widely revered in India as the goddess of abundance, auspiciousness, and beauty.
+The name Lakshmi is synonymous with Sanskrit words like “saubhagya” (good fortune), “samriddhi” (prosperity), and “saundarya” (beauty).
+The title Shri represents the principle of auspiciousness and abundance, and is one of Goddess Lakshmi’s names as well.
+Mahalakshmi, the great Lakshmi, showers various kinds of bounty on her devotees—she bestows abundant blessings, brings forth benevolence and good fortune, and grants knowledge.
 As Siddha Yogis, we can understand that the prosperity Mahalakshmi grants is as much an inner wealth as it as an outer one; she supports us to create a beautiful world, both internally and all around us.
-Our innate virtues, the sadguna, reflect divine qualities of the Goddess, and when we make self-effort to affirm and cultivate these virtues in our actions, she imparts her blessings as the fruits of sadhana.
+Our innate virtues, the sadgunas, reflect divine qualities of Shri Lakshmi, and when we make self-effort to affirm and cultivate these virtues in our actions, she imparts her blessings as the fruits of sadhana.

-Goddess Mahalakshmi is described as the eternal companion of Lord Vishnu—the sustaining force of the universe—and, acting as his creative energy, she carries out his divine purpose.
+Mahalakshmi is described as the eternal companion of Lord Vishnu—the sustaining force of the universe—and, acting as his creative energy, she carries out his divine purpose.
 She is traditionally said to have eight forms—the Ashtalakshmi—and each of these forms represents a particular facet of her abundant grace.
 For example, as Shri Adi-Lakshmi she is the goddess who is at the root of everything sentient and insentient; as Shri Vijaya-Lakshmi she blesses the struggles of her devotees and grants them victory and successful outcomes.
 Another form of Mahalakshmi is known as Shri Santana Lakshmi, in which the goddess is the beneficent mother who is a fierce protector of her children.
-On the Siddha Yoga path, we honor the Ashtalakshmi in June, the month of Gurumayi’s Birthday.
-(To read more about each of the eight forms of Mahalakshmi, click here).
+On the Siddha Yoga path, we honor the Ashtalakshmi in June, the month of Gurumayi Chidvilasananda’s birthday.
+(To read more about all eight forms of Mahalakshmi, click here.)

 padmāsana-sthite devi parabrahma-svarūpiṇi ।